NateWr/restaurant-reservations/readme.md

 * Initial release

 ## Upgrade Notice

+#### 1.8.2
+This update fixes an issue with the date and time pickers that occurs with the latest version of the Chrome browser.

 #### 1.8.1
 This update fixes a bug in the booking form block where the location would not be reloaded correctly after saving.